hoangqwe159/hackerrank/docs/leadership.md

     - Giving early warnings if I was falling behind
     - Doing better time estimates by breaking tasks into smaller chunks
     - Asking for feedback and support earlier, especially when facing blockers
-- In the next sprint, I was able to deliver ahead of schedule, and the team lead praised my improvement in planning and communication.
+- In the next sprint, I delivered my tasks ahead of schedule and with fewer bugs.
+- I also kept the team updated regularly, so they didn’t have to chase me for progress.
+- My team lead and PM both noticed the change and praised my growth during sprint retro.
+- Over time, they started trusting me with more complex features, and even asked for my input in planning sessions.
+- I learned that trust isn’t just about one success—it’s about showing consistent improvement, being honest, and following through
 ---

 ## Failure
 ## Complex task
+## Simplify and innovation
 - Early days at Desygner, one of our biggest clients wanted to migrate their documents from InDesign to our SVG editor.
 - They wanted the exact same editing experience as InDesign, including a tricky feature: Text Overflow.
 - Text Overflow = link text boxes across pages, and let text flow and update live when editing.